MBaptisteM/OCR_project_spe/README.md

-How to use our OCR ?
+# How to use our OCR ? <br><br>
 First, type "make all" in your terminal.
-Then, execute the ocr file using ./all without any arguments.
+Then, execute the ocr file using ./all without any arguments.<br>
-The first menu appears and with it, two buttons.
+The first menu appears and with it, two buttons. <br>
 For training you AI, click on the training button.
 A new window appears and you will be able to see the training of your AI.
 To stop the training, click on the stop button.
 The training will automatically be saved.
-You then will be back on the first menu window.
+You then will be back on the first menu window.<br>
 Now, if you want to resolve a grid, the picture you want must be in the images folder located in the READ_GRID folder.
 If you do not have any pictures, nothing will appear.
 Between one and ten, they will all be displayed.
-However, if you have more than ten pictures, only the ten firsts will be displayed.
+However, if you have more than ten pictures, only the ten firsts will be displayed.<br>
 Now, choose the image you want, click on it and within seconds, the results will be displayed !
 All the words found will be marked by a colored line in the grid.
-The results are also saved in your files with the name "results.png" and you'll also find the grid of your image written in a txt file under the name "grid_solver.txt".
+The results are also saved in your files with the name "results.png" and you'll also find the grid of your image written in a txt file under the name "grid_solver.txt".<br><br>

+# Schema of all the steps <br>
 ```mermaid
 flowchart TD
     %% Entrée globale en dehors des sous-graphes